 o violations of federal, state, or local laws or viewing, printing, and distributing obscenity, child pornography, and materials harmful to minors.

-Guidelines for use of Library equipment and computing resources include:
+Guidelines for use of Library equipment, computers, and digital resources include:

 • Patrons may not use their own software on Library computers.